Joint Universal Credit payments for couples

 If you manage your money separately

-If you currently manage your money separately, you will need to make some changes to how you organise things.
+If you currently manage your money separately, you’ll need to make some changes to how you organise things.

-Although you don’t have to use a joint account, you will need to draw up a household budget together.
+Although you don’t have to use a joint account, you’ll need to draw up a household budget together.

 - You’ll need to work out everything you have coming in each month, including benefit payments and other income you might get, such as wages if you’re working.